mkst/perch/README.md

 # perch
-not quite a trading platform, written in q
+Not quite a trading _platform_, written in q.
+Very unfinished.

+_"...Look on my works, ye mighty, and despair!"_